 Creating a great place to work for everyone includes attracting Indigenous students and female employees to our company.
-We offer a Summer Aboriginal Student Program and support dedicated programs for women in the trades.
+We offer an Indigenous Student Program and support dedicated programs for women in the trades.

 Suncor provides Indigenous students with meaningful work experience across our operations in Canada every year from May to August.